Jira-Product-Discovery-Integrations/polaris-forge-ref-app/README.md

 ```bash
  forge install -p Jira -s <YOUR_SITE_NAME>.atlassian.net
 ```
 9. Open a Polaris idea, open the Data Tab and test unfurling a URL to a Jira issue.
-Something in the form of: https://<YOUR_SITE_NAME>.atlassian.net/browse/ISSUE-KEY-1 (from the same site or another site should work, as long as the user has access to this URL).
+Something in the form of: `https://<YOUR_SITE_NAME>.atlassian.net/browse/ISSUE-KEY-1` (from the same site or another site should work, as long as the user has access to this URL).
 This should return a card with information about the Jira issue.

-10. Test a URL using OAuth2 authentication, we\'ve added an example unfurling a link to a Slack message:
+10. Test a URL using OAuth2 authentication, we've added an example unfurling a link to a Slack message:

-First, create a Slack app [Create App](https://api.slack.com/apps?new_app=1).
+First, create a Slack app [Create App](https://api.slack.com/apps?new_app=1)
 - Open the "OAuth & Permissions" tab
-- Set Redirect URL to `https://id.atlassian.com/outboundAuth/finish`.
+- Set `Redirect URL` to `https://id.atlassian.com/outboundAuth/finish`.
-- In the Scopes / User Token Scopes section add the OAuth scopes listed in `manifest.yml`.
+- In the `Scopes / User Token Scopes` section add the OAuth scopes listed in `manifest.yml`.

 Then run the following command to set up the OAuth2 client for your custom Slack app in Forge: